shubhsmore/covid19-data-analysis/README.md

-i used Matplotlib and seaborn for data visualization. you can download this library pip install matplotlib pip install seaborn for reading csv files we used pandas library pip install pandas
+i used Matplotlib and seaborn for data visualization. you can download this library pip install matplotlib pip install seaborn .
+For reading csv files we used pandas library pip install pandas
 Thankyou.